PowerBurger/IES-Simulator/README.md

 OHNO!
 GITHUB GIVES ME ERROR WHEN I PULL (download someone's changes)

 That's probably because you have some local edits.
 If you didn't do anthing significant, you can right click on a change and select discard all.
-BUT BE CAREFUL!
-If you have made something without uploading, this will delete it.
-If you want to keep your changes while still downloading someone else's changes, you need to merge.
+If you have done something cool though, just press commit and then pull :D